GlebAminov/BH_PolyLog/README.md

 4. Specify the maximum order "tMax" to which the wave functions will be computed.
 The range of values for "tMax" is between 1 and 9.

 5. The variable "MaxKernels" controls the number of kernels used during the ParallelTable computation.
-By default, it is set to the number of processor cores available on your computer.
+By default, it is set to one.
 You can increase it to maximize the efficiency.

 6. After you defined all three variables ("nlSub", "tMax", "MaxKernels"), start executing each cell in the "Nf4_exe.nb" file step by step.
 You can Shift-select all the cells and press Shift-Enter to put them in a queue.